YXY118/Wasserstein-Adaptive-Control-Meta-Learning/README.md

 ## Overview

-This repository implements **Wass-MD**, an adaptive controller for nonlinear systems under unknown disturbances.
+This repository implements an adaptive controller for nonlinear systems under unknown disturbances.
 The method lifts parameter adaptation from finite-dimensional Euclidean space into Wasserstein space, and uses meta-learning to jointly optimize the nonlinear feature representation, the